finict/sharppcap/Tutorial/README.md

         Console.WriteLine("{0}:{1}:{2},{3} Len={4}",
             time.Hour, time.Minute, time.Second,
             time.Millisecond, len);
-        Console.WriteLine(e.Packet.ToString());
+        Console.WriteLine(e.GetPacket().ToString());
     }
 }
 ```

 If you take a look at the [UDP example](http://www.winpcap.org/docs/docs_41b5/html/group__wpcap__tut6.html) of the original WinPcap tutorial you will see how complex it is to parse the packets (although UDP is a bit simpler to parse than TCP in our example) directly from the raw data bytes provided by the WinPcap library.
 Luckily for us, SharpPcap provides some useful packet analyzing classes for some common protocols (e.g. TCP, UDP, ICMP and others).
 These analyzing classes were initially a direct C# translation from [JPcap](http://jpcap.sourceforge.net/), a Java wrapper for libpcap/WinPcap similar to SharpPcap, but significant changes have been made to make them fit better into .NET.
 All of the packet parsing and generation code can be found in the `PacketDotNet` namespace in the PacketDotNet assembly.

 As you can see, in our packet handler we first attempt to extract the Tcp packet encapsulated in the packet that was captured on the line.
 If one was found, and it should be since our filter selects only tcp packets, we can then access its properties.
-If we also wanted to see the IP packet properties these could be accessed via `var ip = (IpPacket)e.Packet.Extract(typeof(IpPacket));`
+If we also wanted to see the IP packet properties these could be accessed via `var ip = (IpPacket)e.GetPacket().Extract(typeof(IpPacket));`

 ```
 Available devices: